-Join Matt Piper for an in-depth discussion in this video Recording software tracks, part of Up and Running with Reason 7.
+Join Matt Piper for an in-depth discussion in this video Recording software tracks, part of Learning Reason 7.

 Now that I've made quite a mess in…rec, I'd like to record a short instrument part.…So I think that I will use Sub Tractor for this…Obviously, I've not recorded anything yet.
 Let's drag this up a little bit.…Drag this up a little bit, and something…I haven't shown you yet in regards to navigation.…If I click here on this Mix Device on sequencer,…it shows me, which is very useful, here I've got…many instruments already in this project, I may even have…multiple subtractors, so being able to click this show sequencer…track button, and know which track I want to record on is very useful.…